When? How? Why?

 Examination plan for the subsidiary subject

-For your study plan/examination plan in your subsidiary subject you will choose modules in which you intend to accrue credits.
+For your study plan/examination plan in your minor subject you will choose modules in which you intend to accrue credits.
 In TU Darmstadt’s examination administration, modules and classes constitute two different categories: you attend classes and your credits will subsequently be assigned to and entered in modules.
 Whilst the modules and classes match up one-to-one in the mathematics study programmes, this is often not the case in other departments.

-For this reason, we recommend you to consult the relevant Guide to Modules for your special subsidiary subjects (such as Biology, Digital Philology,Psychology oder Philosophy.
+For this reason, we recommend you to consult the relevant Guide to Modules for your special minor subjects (such as Biology, Digital Philology,Psychology oder Philosophy.
 The Central Student Advisory offers links to many of the module guides or you will find them on the webpages of the respective department.
 Just choose the modules that are relevant for you.
 You will avoid misunderstandings and facilitate the work of the Office for Student Affairs if you state the TUCaN module number (often included in the Guide to Modules) for each of the modules you choose.

 To find classes on a semester basis, please use the programme catalogue.
 If you log onto TUCaN you will also find the module numbers for the respective classes, enabling you to compare the timetable with your study plan/examination plan.